Bemowo: Until the 20th century

-Interwar period
+20th century before the Second World War

 One of the radio masts of the Transatlantic Radiotelegraph Exchange, sometime before 1939.

 In 1916, a dirt runway aerodrome was built between Parysów and Fort IIA, for the German Air Combat Forces.
 In 1919, it was adapted by the Polish government for the use of the Aviation Institute of Technology, a government research institution of aviation technologies.
 It operated until 1939, and its institutions were inherited in 1953 by the Air Forse Institute of Technology, with majority of its laboratories now located within the nearby neighbourhood of Fort Bema, in the complex centred around 6 Księcia Bolesława Street.

 In 1920, a wooden building near Parysów, was adopted into the St. Josaphat Church belonging to the Catholic denomination.
 According to some theories, said structure could have been the St. Nicholas the Wonderworker Church of the Eastern Orthodox denomination, dating to 1872, however, others suspect it would have been deconstructed by then.
 In 1966, it was replaced with a new, larger brick building.

 In 1923, the Fort IIA was adopted to house the broadcasting infrastructure of the Transatlantic Radiotelegraph Exchange, at the time, one of the largest radio communication stations in the world.
 The complex included ten 127-metre-tall (416.7 ft) steel radio masts, placed in the nearby Bemowo Woods, in an area spaning 4 km (2.5 miles).
 They were operated with the 200 kW Alexanderson alternators powered by a 500 kW Diesel engine, providing stable connections and large range, which allowed for worldwide communications, conducted with the Morse code.
 In 1926, the complex was connected to the power plant in Pruszków, and in 1938, two more radio masts were added.
 The Transatlantic Radiotelegraph Exchange also had its receiver infrastructure in Grodzisk Mazowiecki, and the Central Operations Office in Warsaw.